UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 Grocery store clerk750

-It is an integral part of the country’s labour laws and ensures that all fields pay workers fairly.
+It is an integral part of the country’s labour laws and ensures that workers are paid fairly in all fields.
 The government sets the minimum wage, which businesses use as a starting point to determine how much they need to pay their workers.

 The UK minimum wage per hour law aims to stop workers from being taken advantage of and ensure they have enough money to meet their basic wants.